 Ryan Hartman

 The Hartman Research Laboratory investigates impactful problems related to sustainability through application of chemical reaction engineering principles.
+In 2012, Prof. Hartman began investigating artificial intelligence for its application in computer-aided experimentation with microreactors.
 There is a need for autonomous laboratory-scale flow reactors that can high-throughput screen and generate sufficient experimental data to decipher reaction kinetics and mechanisms.
 Integration of in-situ spectroscopic methods with microfluidics and their automation creates the possibility of computers working synchronously with a handful of key experiments.
-Thus, the design of artificial intelligence and machine learning methods with continuous-flow microreactors for faster discovery has become a central theme in most of our research.
-Rethinking how we perform laboratory experiments can reduce the chemical waste, energy requirements, make experiments safer, and it can yield molecular-scale information needed for predictive models for applications in chemicals, energy, healthcare, and materials towards a sustainable future.
+Thus, the design of artificial intelligence and machine learning methods with continuous-flow microreactors for faster discovery has become a central theme in much of his research.
+Rethinking how laboratory experiments are performed can reduce the chemical waste, energy requirements, make experiments safer, and it can yield molecular-scale information needed for predictive models for applications in chemicals, energy, healthcare, and materials towards a sustainable future.

-Ryan L. Hartman is Associate Professor in the Department of Chemical and Biomolecular Engineering in the NYU Tandon School of Engineering.
+Ryan L. Hartman is Full Professor in the Department of Chemical and Biomolecular Engineering in the NYU Tandon School of Engineering.
 Prof. Hartman completed his postdoctoral research in the Department of Chemical Engineering at the Massachusetts Institute of Technology (Cambridge), his Ph.D. in Chemical Engineering from the University of Michigan (Ann Arbor), and his B.S. in Chemical Engineering from Michigan Technological University (Houghton).
-He is also the Chair-Elect of NYU's Tenured/Tenure-Track Faculty Senators Council in which he has served as a Senator and on the Faculty Executive Committee of NYU Tandon.
-He has also filled various executive leadership roles for the American Institute of Chemical Engineers (AIChE), the President and Member of the Executive Board of Directors of the International Symposia of Chemical Reaction Engineering (ISCRE), and a Member of the Advisory Board of Reaction Chemistry & Engineering, a Royal Society of Chemistry Journal.
-He is a thrust lead in the Center for Decarbonizing Chemical Manufacturing Using Sustainable Electrification (DC-MUSE).
-He has been honored as Visiting Professor at Dow, Inc., Visiting Assistant Professor of the Institute of Condensed Matter Chemistry of Bordeaux (ICMCB) CNRS, winner of the NSF CAREER Award, and a member of the National Academy of Inventors.
-Hartman returned to academia following his private sector career with Schlumberger Limited in which he developed energy technology.
+He has served as Senator for NYU Tandon, on its Faculty Executive Committee, the Past Chair of NYU's Tenured/Tenure-Track Faculty Senators Council representing NYU's T/TT faculty, and on NYU's Senate Executive Committee.
+He has also filled various leadership roles for the American Institute of Chemical Engineers (AIChE), the Past President and Current Member of the Executive Board of Directors of the International Symposia on Chemical Reaction Engineering (ISCRE), and Associate Editor of Reaction Chemistry & Engineering, a Royal Society of Chemistry Journal.
+He has been honored as Visiting Professor at The Dow Chemical Company, Visiting Assistant Professor of the Institute of Condensed Matter Chemistry of Bordeaux (ICMCB) CNRS, winner of the NSF CAREER Award, and a member of the National Academy of Inventors.
+Hartman returned to academia following his private sector career with Schlumberger Limited in which he developed global-scale energy technology by designing steady-state and unsteady-state, batch and continuous-flow, reactor methodologies.

 Research Interests